 I think everyone fell asleep on the way back to Cusco, as we were all exhausted from getting up so early and hiking at 4000+ meters.

 We made it back to Cusco at 4:00 pm which was great as we had the entire afternoon for ourselves.
 The driver dropped us off in front of our hotel with 3 others that stayed close to us, said goodbye to everyone and were left with incredible memories from this day.

-- You get to the lake as one of the first people, if not the first ones.
+- You get to the lake before the crowds.

-- Our guide hikes in a flexible pace adapted to you.
+- Our guide is a destination expert and hikes in a flexible pace adapted to you.
 No rushing.